 There's Never a Perfect Time

 The important thing to remember here is there's never going to be a "perfect" time to start a family.
 You might set a specific milestone for yourself, such as making a certain salary, but once you hit it, there will be some other milestone that seems more important.
 By the time you hit all those milestones, you might wish you'd started earlier.

 As long as you're prepared for the responsibilities of a family and you're sure it's what you want, you should feel confident in proceeding no matter where you are in your career.
 There will always be options for progression and development, both in your personal and professional life, as long as you're willing to work for them.

 Anna is a freelance writer, researcher, and business consultant.
-She is also a columnist for Entrepreneur.com, Forbes.com, and more.
-Anna specializes in entrepreneurship, technology, and social media trends.
+A columnist for Entrepreneur.com, Forbes.com, and more, Anna specializes in entrepreneurship, technology, and social media trends.
 Follow her on Twitter and LinkedIn.